 PSY 4130 Sensation and Perception (3) Relationship between sensory occurrences and the experiences of the person.
-Prerequisite: PSY 1100 and junior standing.
+Prerequisite: GE PSY 1100 and junior standing.
 FA, SU.
-ONL care, treatment, and guidance of exceptional children.
-Prerequisite: EDFL 2240.
-FA, ŠP, SU.
-ONL
+ONL.

 PSY 4150 Cognitive Psychology (3) An overview of current theories of processes involved in human thinking with emphasis on models of memory, information processing, language and mental representations.
-Prerequisites: PSY 1100 and junior standing.
+Prerequisites: GEPSY 1100 and junior standing.
 SU.
-OLO
+OLO.

 PSY 4180 Seminar in Psychology (1-3) Selected issues not covered in theory-practicum courses.
 May be repeated for a maximum of 6 semester hours.
-Prerequisites: PSY 1100 and junior standing.
+Prerequisites: (EPSY 1100 and junior standing.
 FA, SP, SU.
 ONL.
-PSY 4200 Psychology of Exceptional Children (2) The identification,
+PSY 4200 Psychology of Exceptional Children (2) The identification, care, treatment, and guidance of exceptional children.
+Prerequisite: